 Although there are often cultural barriers to this, as here in Indonesia, it takes time and patience and is worth the effort.
 In an emergency situation or up against a deadline you will need to manage your own emotions to stay on track but keep with it.
 Employees eventually work out that they have the freedom and responsibility to think for themselves, to take responsibility.

 By putting the problem back to the employee they learn to think in leadership terms in a protected and safe environment, almost like a child learning to ride a bike with stabilizers.
-Once the stabilizers come off, the employee will have the self-confidence to make decisions and solve problems without fear or emotions clouding their judgment.
+Once the stabilizers come off, the employee will have the self-confidence to make decisions and solve problems without fear or emotions clouding their judgment.“Employees eventually work out that they have the freedom and responsibility to think for themselves, to take responsibility”

 This list could go on and on, but 4 Steps is about the limit of change for any organization.
 Ingrain these 4 steps into your corporate culture, stay with them for the long term and your pool of leadership talent will be deep and wide.